This is a partial transcript from "Hannity & Colmes," October 4, 2005, that has been edited for clarity.

 HANNITY: Well, this right — this is one of the points.
 This is one of the success areas, which proves that if you really concentrate on the area, the issue is can you concentrate on the whole border and make it impossible for people to cross?
 That’s what the American people want to know.

 HUNTER: Here’s the answer.
 The answer is yes, fences work.
-When we started building this fence, I asked New Mexico and Arizona, their congressional people, if they wanted to go with me and build a fence also.
+When we started building this fence, I asked New Mexico (search) and Arizona (search), their congressional people, if they wanted to go with me and build a fence also.
 And the answer was generally no, we have a friendly border we are Mexico and we want to keep it that way.
 That’s what they’ve got.

 You’ve got to build fences, roads, and lights.
 You’ve got to have impediments and you’ve got to have the people to man it.